CrispSunnyAK/CrispSunnyAK/README.md

 - 👋 Hi, I’m @CrispSunnyAK
-- 👀 I’m interested in Game Developtment and Minecraft
+- 👀 I’m interested in animation
-- 🌱 I’m currently learning mod and game developtment
+- 🌱 I’m currently learning animation
-- 💞️ I’m looking to collaborate on a game
+- 💞
-- 📫 How to reach me : Sunny Ashveen#4968 on Discord
+- 📫 How to reach me : crispsunnyak on Discord

 <!---
 CrispSunnyAK/CrispSunnyAK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.